 - Kadaif or Kadayif (Ricotta Cheese Kunafa)

-- Atayef bil Ashta (Custard-Filled Pancakes)
+- Atayef bil Ashta (Cream Filled Pancakes)

-Have you ever tried chorek or other culturally diverse sweet breads from around the world?
+Have you ever tried chorek (choreg) or other culturally diverse sweet breads from around the world?
 I'm always fascinated to learn how different people celebrate holidays through food.

 For Armenians chorek is pretty non-negotiable at Easter.
 Nearly every Armenian family will feature chorek on the Easter menu, and sometimes on their Christmas menu too!

-Chorek (Armenian Sweet Bread)
+Chorek / Choreg (Armenian Sweet Bread)

 Ingredients